 The women’s soccer team adopted ubuntu — the African philosophy sometimes expressed as “I am because we are” — as its unifying mantra in 2014.
 After the team won the national championship that year, a friend of the college inquired about making a gift to honor the team.
 This donor was impressed not only with the teammates’ outstanding season, but also with their commitment to Women of Worth: Against All Odds, a program through which they mentor girls at Dunbar Middle School in Lynchburg and raise money to support the education of several girls in Gulu, Uganda.

-Lynchburg College President Dr. Kenneth R. Garren announced the new scholarship and fundraising challenge on Saturday at the Alumni Awards Gala after the 2014 women’s soccer team was inducted into the LC Sports Hall of Fame.
+University of Lynchburg President Dr. Kenneth R. Garren announced the new scholarship and fundraising challenge on Saturday at the Alumni Awards Gala after the 2014 women’s soccer team was inducted into the LC Sports Hall of Fame.

 The news of the scholarship was an honor for the team.